Samkth123/KTH-md/Public Policy/Lecture 1/Lecture 1 notes.md

 second half of course is implications

 ### Guest lecturer
+Why public sector:
-Fiscal policy
+- Fiscal policy
-- stimulate enviro
+	- stimulate environments based on when fiscals come and go

+- Redistribution and equality
+	- what to use tax for and how much tax to gather osv...